Beginner’s Guide to Mental Health Conditions in 2026: Signs, Symptoms, and Support

 🧠 Less Common (But Growing) Mental Health Diagnoses in 2026: What to Know

 While conditions like anxiety and depression remain widespread, more people are now being diagnosed with emerging or less discussed disorders.
-Here are a few gaining awareness in 2025:
+Here are a few gaining broader awareness in recent years:

 PMDD (Premenstrual Dysphoric Disorder)